Innago Logo

 Median Home Price

-Number of Homes Sold in May 2024
+Number of Homes Sold in February 2026

-Despite this, the number of home sales from the previous two years have failed to reach the same peaks that were recorded in the summers of 2020 and 2021.
-Inability to sell may be related to a home’s sale price, the impact of new listings, or limited inventory of affordable properties.
+Despite this, the number of home sales from previous years have failed to reach the same peaks that were recorded in the summers of 2020 and 2021.
+Inability to sell may be related to a home's sale price, the impact of new listings, or limited inventory of affordable properties.

 Median Days on Market (DOM)